 Why Reaching Out Causes Issues

 It can be pretty easy to make up reasons to reach out to your ex.
-You need to get closure on why it didn’t work, you forgot to give him the rest of his belongings, you need to talk to him in order for him to see the children, you don’t want to lose him as a friend, etc. Logically, these may seem like legitimate reasons to reach out to your ex, but psychologically, this may only hurt you and your ability to heal after a breakup.
+You feel you need to get closure on why it didn’t work, you forgot to give him the rest of his belongings, you need to talk to him in order for him to see the children, you don’t want to lose him as a friend, etc. Logically, these may seem like legitimate reasons to reach out to your ex, but psychologically, this may only hurt you and your ability to heal after a breakup.
 Here’s why: